erenaygunn/devtoolcenter/CONTRIBUTING.md

 - **CORS issues**: Check backend CORS configuration
 - **Build failures**: Run `npm run lint` and fix any issues

-Thank you for contributing to DevShelf! 🚀
+Thank you for contributing to DevTool Center! 🚀